htoor91/kingDOM/README.md

 * Empties out or clears all nodes in the node collection

 #### `append`
-* Accepts a DOMquery wrapped collection, an HTML element, or a string
+* Accepts a kingDOM wrapped collection, an HTML element, or a string
 * Appends the `outerHTML` of each element in argument to `innerHTML` of each element in the node collection

 #### `attr`